OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

-election_counted_entities|The number of already counted municipalities. election_total_entities|The total number of municipalities. entity_name|The name of the municipality. entity_id|The id of the municipality/locale. entity_elegible_voters|The number of people eligible to vote for this municipality. entity_received_ballots|The number of received ballots for this municipality. entity_blank_ballots|The number of blank ballots for this municipality.
+election_counted_entities|The number of already counted municipalities. election_total_entities|The total number of municipalities. entity_name|The name of the municipality. entity_id|The id of the municipality/locale.
+A value `0` represents the expats.
+A value `0` represents the expats. entity_elegible_voters|The number of people eligible to vote for this municipality. entity_received_ballots|The number of received ballots for this municipality. entity_blank_ballots|The number of blank ballots for this municipality.